 Terms Offered: All Terms

-In this course, Relay students will be welcomed to the institution and will learn about Relay’s policies, the support and resources that are available during their time at Relay, and the foundations of being an effective online learner at Relay.
-Students will learn about pathways to certification and will engage in community building and exploration of resources so they can continue to leverage what they learn during this orientation throughout their time at Relay.
+In this course, Relay students will build an understanding of their rights and responsibilities as educators in their state and as an enrolled student at Relay.
+Through their work, students will learn about Relay’s policies, the support and resources that are available to them during their time at Relay, and the foundations of being an effective online learner at Relay.
+Students will also understand the process for becoming a certified or licensed teacher in their state.
+They will leave the course with a number of tools they can use to successfully navigate their experience at Relay.

 EDU-550: Integrating Computational Thinking: A Practical Course for Educators